creaso14/creaso14.github.io/essays/javascript.md

 ## Athletic Software Engineering

 Athletic Software Engineering is a great way to practice programming under pressure.
 This style of learning is intended to simulate real life situations within the Software Development career field, specifically having to meet important deadlines while maintaining optimal/efficient code.
+I believe this is a great way for students to enhance their programming skills, especially since previous ICS classes had assignments where we had week(s) to complete a single program.

 Although I expect WODs to become increasingly stressful throughout the semester, they have been extremely fun and have required me to critically think as I work under pressure.
 I noticed my main flaw when programming is thinking too much about the problem at hand which often leads to long sessions of inefficient programming.
 However, through the Athletic Software Engineering style of learning paired with JavaScript, I believe I’ll be able to dramatically tune my cognitive and logical skills that will lead me to become a better programmer and Software Engineer.